-Team Rynkeby is our newest international lighthouse project – a “charity Tour de France” based on a simple yet captivating idea: “Do something good for yourself and your health and do the same for others – namely children with cancer and their families – while spending precious time with others.”
+Team Rynkeby is our international lighthouse project – a charity cycling initiative to Paris based on a simple yet captivating idea: “Do something good for yourself and your health and do the same for others – namely children with cancer and their families – while spending precious time with others.”

 The project was launched in 2002, when eleven cyclists rode from Denmark to France to watch the last stage of the Tour de France and collect donations for a colleague’s child who was suffering from leukaemia.
 Donations amounted to 5,000 euros that year.